SQream/sqream_docs/guides/operations/setup/installing_sqream_with_monit.rst

       $ vim sqream3_config.json

 **NOTICE:** A unique **instanceID** must be used in each JSON file.
 IN the example above, the instanceID **sqream_02** is changed to **sqream_03**.

-**Comment: The note says sqream_02, but the example says sqream_2, i.e., without the 0.
-Which is the correct one?**

-**Comment: Also, what happens if a non-unique instance ID is used?
-Depending on the answer, the NOTICE above may have to be a WARNING instead.**

 12. **Optional** - If you created additional services in **Step 11**, verify that you have also created their additional configuration files: